Are Pig Ears Good For Dogs?

 time

-7 Minute Read
+10 Minute Read

-If it was up to your dog, playtime would be all day, every day!
-Unfortunately, most of us can’t spend hours upon hours playing fetch or tug-o-war.
-One way to keep your dog entertained while you tend to your human activities is to treat him to a delicious natural chew.
+A great way to keep your dog entertained while you tend to your human activities is to treat him to a delicious natural chew.

-All About Pig Ears
+All About Pig Ears for Dogs

 Pig ears for dogs are, well, exactly what you think they are!
 A humanely harvested and dehydrated ear of a pig – specifically, a flap of the ear called the pinna.
-This particular part of the ear is made up of cartilage and skin with barely any muscle, making them more flexible and digestible for dogs to munch.
+This particular part of the ear is made up of cartilage and skin with barely any muscle, making them more flexible and digestible for dogs to munch on.

-If you think feeding your dog pig ears is strange, you won't believe what Bully Sticks are made from!
+If you think feeding your dog pig ears is strange, you won't believe What Bully Sticks are Made From!

 Blog Body_3